Antisocial personality disorder: Treatment

 Psychotherapy, also known as "talk" therapy, has been found to help treat patients with ASPD.
 Schema therapy is also being investigated as a treatment for ASPD.
 A review by Charles M. Borduin features the strong influence of multisystemic therapy (MST) that could potentially improve this issue.
 However, this treatment requires complete cooperation and participation of all family members.
 Some studies have found that the presence of ASPD does not significantly interfere with treatment for other disorders, such as substance use, although others have reported contradictory findings.
+Recently, Mentalization Based Treatment, a psychodynamically oriented therapy for personality disorders, has been shown to be potentially effective in reducing aggression in patients with ASPD under probation.

 Therapists working with individuals with ASPD may have considerable negative feelings toward patients with extensive histories of aggressive, exploitative, and abusive behaviors.
 Rather than attempt to develop a sense of conscience in these individuals, which is extremely difficult considering the nature of the disorder, therapeutic techniques are focused on rational and utilitarian arguments against repeating past mistakes.
 These approaches would focus on the tangible, material value of prosocial behavior and abstaining from antisocial behavior.
 However, the impulsive and aggressive nature of those with this disorder may limit the effectiveness of this form of therapy.

 The use of medications in treating antisocial personality disorder is still poorly explored, and no medications have been approved by the FDA to specifically treat ASPD.
 A 2020 Cochrane review of studies that explored the use of pharmaceuticals in ASPD patients, of which eight studies met the selection criteria for review, concluded that the current body of evidence was inconclusive for recommendations concerning the use of pharmaceuticals in treating the various issues of ASPD.
 Nonetheless, psychiatric medications such as antipsychotics, antidepressants, and mood stabilizers can be used to control symptoms such as aggression and impulsivity, as well as treat disorders that may co-occur with ASPD for which medications are indicated.